Follow TV Tropes

 • In multiplayer, a Map Hell level is guaranteed if everyone chooses the "random" option in the voting menu.
 In the singleplayer Free Play mode, where the same vote window appears, choosing the aforementioned option instead loads a random regular level, thus you are forced to unlock the Map Hell cup for singleplayer the hard way.
 You can, however, play multiplayer matches privately with only one player active, finish a race, and trigger a Map Hell selection to race on them freely.

-• Difficult, but Awesome: Heavyweight racers (7 weight or higher) in general get this as they cannot turn as sharp as the lighter racers and must rely on drifting to get through tight turns or combine drifting with breaking to maintain control through even tighter turns.
-Your reward for choosing a heavyweight over a lightweight with 3 weight or lower and drifting around corners optimally means you get a racer that can preform better in races than lightweights as they can obtain drift boosts faster and don't have to get worried about being knocked around the track by the bigger racers since they are the bigger racers.
+• Difficult, but Awesome: Class G, H and I racers (7 to 9 weight) in general get this as they cannot turn as sharp as the lighter racers and must rely on drifting to get through tight turns or combine drifting with breaking to maintain control through even tighter turns.
+Your reward for choosing a heavyweight over a lightweight and drifting around corners optimally means you get a racer that can preform better in races than lightweights as they can obtain drift boosts faster and don't have to get worried about being knocked around the track by the bigger racers since they are the bigger racers.

-• For a specific example: Metal Sonic is as fast as Sonic but trades handling for weight, making him harder to control but much more powerful with drift boosts.
-Vector and Omega take this even further by being opposites to Blaze and Flicky respectively, taking their Weight stats and "reversing" them for worse control in exchange for superior Weight and DSR.
+• For a specific example: Metal Sonic (8 top speed and weight) is as fast as Sonic but trades handling for weight, making him harder to control but much more powerful with drift boosts.
+In the first game, Vector (7 top speed and 8 weight) and Omega (9 top speed and weight) take this even further by being opposites to Blaze and Flicky respectively, taking their Weight stats and "reversing" them for worse control in exchange for superior Weight and DSR.
+In the second, Metal Knuckles 7 top speed and 8 weight) and Mecha Sonic Mk.
+II (9 top speed and weight) are opposites to Jet and Bomb respectively.

 • Diminishing Returns for Balance: How the game's stat system works.
 Play a character with more speed and their acceleration suffers, play a heavier racer and their handling drops steadily.
 The player's Drift Spark Rate also increases the more Weight the racer has and further increases the lower the racer's Speed Stat gets.

 • Do Well, But Not Perfect: Subverted with the Self-Propelled Bomb.
-It targets the player who has a significant lead from everyone else, but unlike the Blue Shell of Mario Kart fame, it slows down once it reaches the race leader and will only catch the racer if they spin out or drive poorly, meaning that they should play perfect to keep it away as long as possible.
+It targets the player who has a significant lead from everyone else, but unlike the Blue Shell of Mario Kart fame, it slows down once it reaches the race leader, match the racer's normal top speed, and will only catch the racer if they spin out or drive poorly, meaning that they should play perfect to keep it away as long as possible.
 Played straight in the way it's summoned: If the frontrunner is too far ahead, a SPB is immediately put into the hands of the second-place racer on the next Monitor they break to give the frontrunner more pressure and a chance for the other racers to catch up.

 • Expy: All of the items racers obtain from monitors are based on some form of item used in the Mario Kart series and several other kart racers: